rohit22131/rohit22131/README.md

 ## Hi there, I'm Rohit Kumar 👋

+#Glad to see you here!

-ECE undergraduate and MERN stack developer with a strong interest in building reliable and scalable web applications.
+I'm an ECE student and a MERN stack developer.

 ---